ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * This is highly related to having a missing release of resources, 2019 CWE Top 25 #21, [CWE-772](https://cwe.mitre.org/data/definitions/772.html), *Missing Release of Resource after Effective Lifetime*.

-* *Allocation of Resources Without Limits or Throttling* ([CWE-770](https://cwe.mitre.org/data/definitions/770.html)) is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #39.
+* *Allocation of Resources Without Limits or Throttling* ([CWE-770](https://cwe.mitre.org/data/definitions/770.html)) is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #40 and 2019 CWE Top 25 #39.

 An obvious but surprisingly common problem is loops where an attacker can cause the exit condition to never occur, causing the program to get stuck in an infinite loop without getting work done.